IBM/microservices-using-apiconnect-and-appconnect/README.md

-# Build a secure microservices based application using API connect and App Connect
+# Build a secure microservices based application using API Connect and App Connect

-There have been common requirements across clients regarding:

-* Providing OAuth based authorization security to microservices
-* Transaction flow support to microservices

-These requirements are primarily from the banking and financial services domain.
+In a microservices based solution, the common requirements include security of microservices, orchestration (integration with many other applications) of APIs and so on.
+Such requirements are primarily from the banking and financial services domain.

-In this code pattern, we demonstrate a solution to the above two requirements using IBM API Connect and App Connect.
+In this code pattern, we demonstrate a banking solution using IBM API Connect and IBM App Connect.
+API Connect is used to provide OAuth based authorization security to microservices and App Connect Enterprise for easier and seamless integration of APIs (with zero code) for a business user.
+The solution comprises authentication and funds transfer functionality.

-At the end of this code pattern, the user will understand:
+At the end of this code pattern, users will understand:
-* Authentication and authorization using OAuth 2.0 public access code scheme in API Connect
+* Authentication and authorization using OAuth in API Connect
-* A banking funds transfer functionality using App Connect
+* A banking funds transfer APIs(credit, debit, ..) orchestration using App Connect
 * To build and deploy nodejs microservices on IBM Kubernetes Service
 * Integration of API Connect, App Connect, microservices using Node-RED

 # Flow